Rick0317/Humans-vs-Quantum-Computers---IBM/README.md

 Navigate to the game folder on CLI app.

-Execute "python main.py" or "python3 main.py" will launch the game
+Executing "python main.py" or "python3 main.py" will launch the game

 ## Instruction for how to play the game.
 When you launched the game, you will see the instruction for how to play the game.